therollguy/mckingstown-whatsappbot/RENDER_QUICK_START.md

 ## 🐛 Common Issues

+### "accountSid must start with AC"
+→ **TWILIO_ACCOUNT_SID not set correctly in Render**
+→ Go to: Render Dashboard → Your Service → Environment → Add: Key=`TWILIO_ACCOUNT_SID`, Value=`your_actual_account_sid`
+→ Click "Save Changes" and redeploy

 ### "Application failed to start"
 → Check logs in Render dashboard
-→ Verify all environment variables are set
+→ Verify ALL environment variables are set (not just added) → Make sure to click "Save Changes" after adding variables

 ### "Google credentials error"
 → Make sure Base64 string is correct
 → No line breaks in Base64 value
+→ Paste the entire Base64 output

 ### "Port already in use"
 → Render uses PORT=10000 (already configured)